rashid4066/solutioning_using_terraform/README.md

 # solutioning_using_terraform
-This repo helps managing cloud infrastructure as code in Cloud platforms
+This repo helps managing cloud infrastructure as code.